-The stock market in general, and the NASDAQ Global Market and the market for life sciences companies in particular, have experienced significant price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
+The stock market in general, and the NASDAQ Global Market and the market for life sciences companies in particular, have experienced significant price and volume fluctuations.
 Further, there has been particular volatility in the market prices of securities of early stage and development stage life sciences companies.
 These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.